A variety of skills are needed for every job, there’s no doubt about that.

 On a relatively basic level, Glassdoor defines technical skills as “the abilities and experience you need to perform a particular job.”

 Every employee comes with career-specific technical skills but not necessarily organization-specific technical skills.
-As an example, an instructional designer probably comes knowing how to perform the ADDIE process which is career-specific.
-They probably don’t come knowing the way your storage system works or naming conventions which is company-specific.
+For example, an instructional designer probably knows how to perform the career-specific ADDIE process (though it can. be used for virtually anything).
+They probably don’t know how your storage system works or company-specific name conventions.

 Technical skills vary a lot but focus on specifically how to do tasks that are technical in nature.

-But because technology is so prevalent in every workplace today they are needed on some level at every organization.
-And since every organization uses different technology and in specific ways, it’s always essential to have custom software training that helps employees use it in their normal workflow.
+However, because technology is so prevalent in every workplace today, it is needed on some level at every organization.
+Since every organization uses different technology in specific ways, it’s always essential to have custom software training that helps employees use company technology in their normal workflow.

 If your organization doesn’t have good (or any) technical training, bad things will likely happen.